MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A20-EDA-two-quantitative-corr.md

 \newpage

-4. Predict the body mass of a penguin with a flipper length of 230mm.
+4. Predict the body mass of a penguin with a bill depth of 17.3 mm.

 \vspace{0.6in}

-5. Calculate the residual for a penguin with a flipper length of 230mm and a body mass of 6050g.
+5. Calculate the residual for a penguin with a bill depth of 17.3 mm and a body mass of 5600 g.

 \vspace{0.6in}